MG977/GIS4schools-RS/rs_casestudies.rst

    Sample screenshot.

-We want to calculate the NDVI for each of the satellite image pixels (for more information refer to :any:`Examples-of-spectral-indices-for-studying-vegetation`):
+We want to calculate the NDVI for each of the satellite image pixels (for more information refer to :ref:`Examples-of-spectral-indices-for-studying-vegetation`):

 .. math:: NDVI=\frac{\rho_{NIR}-\rho_{Red}}{\rho_{NIR}+\rho_{Red}}